geogardenclub/geogardenclub.github.io/docs/develop/installation.md

 ## FVM

 [FVM (Flutter Version Management)](https://fvm.app/) is a tool that allows you to manage multiple versions of Flutter on your machine.
-It is not required, but it is recommended.
+It is not required, but it can be useful if you end up needing to downgrade your Flutter version (which hopefully happens only very rarely).

 To install FVM, run the following commands: